Kapamba is located in the far south of the South Luangwa National Park.

 Usual board basis: Full Board

-A light breakfast is served on the main deck overlooking the river and watching the sunrise.
+Before setting off on your early morning activity, a light breakfast is served at sunrise on the main deck overlooking the river.
 Breakfast consists of cereal, toast, muffins and fruit, along with tea, coffee and fruit juice.
-Then set off on your early morning walk or game drive.

-A buffet lunch is served in the dining room at around 11.30, once you've had time to freshen up after your morning activity.
-You can expect a meat dish, a choice of salads and freshly baked bread.
-On our recent trip, we had chicken breasts, lamb kofta, lentil salad and beetroot salad, followed by fresh melon.
+A buffet lunch is served in the dining area at around 11.30am, once you've had time to freshen up after your morning activity.
+You can usually expect a meat dish, a choice of salads and freshly baked bread.
+On one of our visits, we had chicken breasts, lamb kofte, lentil salad and beetroot salad, followed by fresh melon.
 There was also a different variety of bread each day – our favourite was the rosemary bread.

-Before the afternoon activity everyone meets on the deck at around 15.30 for afternoon tea.
-There is usually a delicious home-baked cake or chocolate brownies.
+Before the afternoon activity everyone meets on the deck at around 3.30pm for afternoon tea, usually accompanied by a delicious home-baked cake, cookies or chocolate brownies.

 Sundowners are served whilst out on your game drive with a drink (or two!) of your choice and some snacks.

-Guests return to camp for a three-course dinner which is served at around 20.30 (depending on how long your night drive lasts).
-One night we had a tomato and cheese kebab to start, a delicious beef pie for mains, and a lemon tart for dessert.
-We also enjoyed garlic mushrooms, ginger and orange pork as a main course, followed by creme caramel.
-Dinner is always followed by tea and coffee, and an Amarula nightcap.
+Guests then return to camp for a three-course dinner at around 8.30pm.
+One evening we had a tomato and cheese kebab to start, a delicious beef pie for mains, and a lemon tart for dessert.
+We’ve also enjoyed garlic mushrooms, with ginger and orange pork as a main course, followed by crème caramel.
+Dinner is usually topped off with tea and coffee, and perhaps an Amarula nightcap.

 Dining style: Group Meals